Kermit Lee: Legacy

-Since 1997, Syracuse maintains the "Kermit J. Lee Jr. Endowed Scholarship" in Lee's honor.

 On October 18, 2018, an exhibition was held in the Marble Room in Slocum Hall to commemorate Lee's death.
 This initial exhibition included photographs, original drawings and other Lee memorabilia.
 In 2020 Syracuse hosted “The Living Room Conversation: In Memory of Professor Kermit J. Lee Jr.” exhibition in honor of Lee.
 The exhibition was concluded with the “Professor Kermit J. Lee Jr. Symposium” and an art show highlight Lee's work following his stroke was also presented.